aframevr/aframe/docs/components/renderer.md

 When enabled, smooths jagged edges on curved lines and diagonals at moderate performance cost.
 By default, antialiasing is disabled on mobile devices.

-### workflow
+### colorManagement

-Two workflows — `gamma` and `linear` — are available for rendering.
-The `linear` workflow provides color management to give more accurate rendering, and reduces the likelihood that scenes will appear overlit or "washed out."
-The `gamma` workflow is provided for backwards compatibility.
-When changing the workflow for an existing scene, you may need to adjust colors or lights.
+Color management provides more accurate rendering and reduces the likelihood that scenes will appear overlit or "washed out."
+Enabling color management is recommended for precisely matching colors from texturing and modeling tools, but unofficial components may not always respond to color management properly at this time.

+Managed and unmanaged color modes are similar to linear and gamma workflows, respectively, in other engines and tools.

 > **NOTE:** In three.js, and previous versions of A-Frame, a `gammaOutput: true` property was
 > available.
-This is applied automatically in the `linear` workflow.
+This is applied automatically when color management is enabled.

 ### sortObjects